 The causes of infertility in women are ovulation disorders, uterus or fallopian tubes, medications, and radiotherapy.
 The causes of infertility in men are low sperm motility and quality, ejaculation disorders.
 Factors which increase risk of infertility are age, smoking, and obesity.
 Infertility treatments are performed as per the requirement.

-There has been a lot of buzz in the recent years about the decreasing fertility rates in men and the potential issues it can pose.
+There has been a lot of buzz in recent years about the decreasing fertility rates in men and the potential issues it can pose.
 It has been seen that infertility affects one in six men thus, making it a common problem for those of reproductive age.
-The topic of infertility has always been linked with woman that is traditionally viewed as 'woman's issue' and hardly any talk about male infertility.
+The topic of infertility has always been linked with the woman that is traditionally viewed as 'woman's issue' and hardly any talk about male infertility.

-In this article, infertility along with its causes, risks and treatments helps in awakening about the much-talked topic.
+In this article, infertility along with its causes, risks, and treatments helps in awakening about the much-talked topic.